PlayCover/PlayBook/PlayBook/src/getting_started/troubleshoot_login.md

 5. Open Genshin
     - You're done!
 Enjoy playing Genshin!

-If you've already tried this and it did not work, try these boot-args: `sudo nvram boot-args="amfi_get_out_of_my_way=1"` instead of the ones below, try deleting any items related to your game in Keychain Access and try enabling jailbreak detection bypass in your app settings inside of PlayCover.
+If you've already tried this and it did not work, try `sudo nvram boot-args="amfi_get_out_of_my_way=1"` as boot-args instead of the ones above.
+Also try deleting any items related to your game in Keychain Access and try enabling jailbreak detection bypass in your app settings.
 If your app still does not work, please open a app/game support request [here](https://github.com/PlayCover/PlayCover/issues/new/choose).